Kameda Happy Turn: Senbei Crackers with Magical Powder

 It is said that the amino acids contained in the particles make the taste of Happy Powder complex and addictive.
 The taste of the magical powder is hard to describe but in a word, it is umami-rich salty-sweet.

 Where to Buy

-Not only has Kameda Seika Happy Turn been a favorite of many Japanese for decades, but there are also a lot of foreign Happy Turn addicts.
-So the Happy Turn Senbei is available on many online marketplaces outside of Japan.
+Not only has Kameda Seika Happy Turn been a favorite of Japanese people for decades, but it seems many overseas snack lovers are also addicted to it.